ServiceNow/sncicd-plugin-activate/README.md

 # Usage
 ## Step 1: Collect the data from ServiceNow
-Collect all required data from the ServiceNow - username, password, instance, application sys_id or scope
+Collect all required data from the ServiceNow - username, password, instance
 ## Step 2: Configure Secrets in your GitHub repository
 On GitHub, go in your repository settings, click on the secret _Secrets_ and create a new secret.